canonical/ubuntu.com/templates/kubernetes/docs/high-availability.md

 ![multi-load balancer image][img-multi-load-balancer]

-We’re now back to the problem where the workers are talking to a random load balancer and if that balancer fails they will fail.
+We're now back to the problem where the workers are talking to a random load balancer and if that balancer fails they will fail.
 We can float a virtual IP address in front of these load balancers to solve that.